voigtstefan/Rbitcoincharts/README.md

      download.data(exc='kraken', cur='GBP', folder='.')
      data <- read.btc(exc='kraken', cur='GBP', folder='.')

-The result is a `tibble´ which contains more than 24.000 trades completed at Kraken and exchanging British Pound to (or from) BTC.
+The result is a `tibble` which contains more than 24.000 trades completed at Kraken and exchanging British Pound to (or from) BTC.

     data